 There is no universally accepted definition of BIM yet BIM needs to compete against well‐ingrained methods to deliver projects in a fragmented and the rather traditional African AEC industry.
 The unavoidable truth is that Africa will never join any of the earlier adopters or have the resources to accomplish the huge amount of development that Africa needs.

-With more than 27 industry years ́ experience and 8 years in the BIM filed, the author provides a clear understanding of the challenges that South Africa and other African countries face with digital transformation.
+With more than 27 industry years ́ experience and 8 years in the BIM field, the author provides a clear understanding of the challenges that Africa and other developing countries face with digital transformation.
 Key terms are defined and methods, technologies, project requirements and responsibilities explained.

 Drag to resize